ray-project/ray/doc/source/ray-observability/ray-distributed-debugger.rst

     python job.py

-Attach to a paused task
+Attach to the paused task
 ~~~~~~~~~~~~~~~~~~~~~~~

-When debugger hits a breakpoint
+When the debugger hits a breakpoint:

 - The task enters a paused state.
 - The terminal clearly indicates when the debugger pauses a task and waits for the debugger to attach.
 - The paused task is listed in the Ray Debugger extension.
-- Click on the paused task to attach the VS Code debugger.
+- Click the play icon next to the name of the paused task to attach the VS Code debugger.

 .. image:: ./images/attach-paused-task.gif
     :align: center

-Use the VS Code debugger
+Start debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Debug your Ray app just as you would when developing locally.
+Debug your Ray app as you would when developing locally.

 Post-mortem debugging